AAL0603/AAL0603/README.md

 # Hello, World! 👋

 I'm anna-gayle, an extreme beginner.
-Please go easy on me.
+Please go easy on me, I'm still learning how to use Github.

 ## 🌱 What I'm Learning